Eyelid Surgery (Blepharoplasty)

 The most common complaints of patients requesting blepharoplasty include drooping upper eyelids, “bags” under the eyes, and an overall tired or weary appearance.
 Patients who have these concerns may be appropriate candidates for blepharoplasty surgery.
 If these problems are of concern, please contact Dr. Stanley Harper for a consultation and evaluation.

 Nonetheless, the best candidates for blepharoplasty surgery are people who tend to have realistic expectations from the procedure.
 Most patients are above 35 years old, however, if droopy or baggy eyelids are a genetic phenomenon, then you should consult Dr. Harper sooner.

-You can see a big difference in your appearance after you get eyelid surgery.
+You will see a big difference in your appearance after your blepharoplasty in Indianapolis.
 Not only does it enhance the aesthetics of your face but it can boost your confidence.

 How Do the Eyelids Age?